 MIDs are typically 15 numbers long unless your processor does things differently, and you can find them a few different ways:

-Check out the top right of your merchant statement from your MSP.
+- On your merchant statement - Check the top right of your merchant statement from your MSP.
 If you don’t see a 15-digit number that looks like it, get a hold of your merchant services provider or processor and ask them.

 MIDs, TIDs, and GIDs are all the IDs you need to keep track of, we promise!